-The University of Utah Facial Nerve Center is a multidisciplinary center that offers a full range of treatments for patients with facial nerve disorders.
+University of Utah Health's Facial Nerve Center is a multidisciplinary center that offers a full range of treatments for patients with facial nerve disorders.
 This includes treatment of facial paralysis, facial synkinesis (abnormal facial movement after paralysis), trauma, and tumors.
 The team includes experts in facial plastic surgery, neurotology, otolaryngology (head and neck surgery), oncology, ophthalmology and oculoplastic surgery, facial nerve rehabilitation, neurology, and audiology.
 This approach allows the center to treat each patient individually and address the entire patient rather than an isolated issue or problem.
-P. Daniel Ward, MD, is the Facial Nerve Center director.

 We treat facial paralysis due to each of the following conditions:

 - Facial paralysis

 Facial paralysis can be a devastating condition that may broadly affect a person’s life.
 It affects how a person eats, drinks and interacts with other people.
 For patients with relatively new onset paralysis, the problems are typically those related to how facial nerve functions, such as the inability to fully close the eye, sagging of the lower eyelid, sagging of the brow, inability to smile, sagging of the face, nasal obstruction, and asymmetry of the lower lip.
 For patients with more long-standing facial paralysis, they can have all the problems of short term paralysis, but may also have the problems of synkinesis.
 The following is a list of conditions we treat: